novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-138.md

 ---

-He didn't ask for an interview in advance!
+"You didn't ask for an interview in advance."

 Lee Hyun-woo's fluent English was striking the ears of the reporters.